ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 The SUT hosts the server-side implementation of the protocol, which test suites run against.

--   From a third-party’s point of view, the SUT is server implementation.
+-   From a third-party’s point of view, the SUT is of server implementation.

 -   The following products have been tested with the test suites on the